kelvtang/pons-nft/README.md

 This file can be directly run with `node deploy-contracts.mjs` to deploy the Pons NFT marketplace contracts to the Flow network specified by config.mjs.

-## test/
+## tests/

-This file contains Cadence transactions and verification scripts, which make up the unit tests and integration tests for the Pons NFT marketplace.
+This directory contains Cadence transactions and verification scripts, which make up the unit tests and integration tests for the Pons NFT marketplace.

 ## run-test.mjs